chromium/chromium/docs/webui_explainer.md

 Alternatively, a `<webview>` tag can be used, which runs in a separate StoragePartition, a separate frame tree, and restricts postMessage communication by default.
-However, `<webview>` does not support Site Isolation and therefore it is not advisable to use for any sensitive content.
+Note that `<webview>` is only available on desktop platforms.

 ## JavaScript Error Reporting